-There have been a couple of recent cases in the Diocese of York of local churches being chased by copyright owners for use of pictures on parish websites or social media.
+There have been recent cases in the Diocese of York of local churches being chased by copyright owners for use of pictures on parish websites or social media.

 It happens easily - we search for a picture of a person or place we want to mention in a story or a notice, we copy or save it, and include it on our own website.
 The problem is that pictures we find online are just as likely to be copyright as those we see in print, in a newspaper or magazine.